Basic Strategic Art Program: Origins

 In September 2001, Army leaders in coordination with various senior service colleges such as the Army War College and National Defense University "convened a workshop to determine the competencies and educational requirements for Army strategists".
 The attendees identified the functional area's "skills, knowledge, and attributes" and designed the resulting BSAP course to support them.

-On 16 January 2002, the Army G-3 directed the Commandant of the Army War College to develop a basic qualification course for Functional Area 59; the G-3 approved the BSAP concept on 22 July 2002.
-The pilot course was conducted 16 June through 17 September 2003, graduating seven in its plankholder class.
+In January 2002, the Army G-3 directed the Commandant of the Army War College to develop a basic qualification course for Functional Area 59.
+The G-3 approved the BSAP concept in July 2002.
+The pilot course was conducted 16 June to 17 September 2003, graduating seven in its plankholder class.

 By 2006, the course grew to two classes per year and by 2008 had grown to three classes per year.
 Its first civilian interagency graduate in 2009 marked an effort to diversify the course.

 A 2010 analysis by the BSAP Director at the time, LTC Charles P. Moore, noted that U.S. Army strategists, in a relatively new career field at the time, had dissimilar experiences and a "degraded sense of identity and commonality" because not all new 59s were able to attend BSAP.
 Moore stated that, "In time, all strategists will share a common BSAP experience, strengthening their commonality and collective identity" although noting that BSAP cannot accomplish the latter alone.